CactiLab/2021-ectf-UB-Cacti-design/getting_started.md

 # 2021 MITRE Collegiate eCTF Getting Started

-## Version Control on your local computer and MITRE server
+## Version control on your local computer and MITRE server

 On your local computer, you can fetch, pull and push as you normally would using `git fetch origin` and `git push origin`.
 If MITRE pushes out updated code, you can fetch this new code using `git fetch mitre`.